IIT-Madras-DSAI-Department/end-semester-project-ArnavT-IITM/README.md

 ## 📁 Repository Structure

 * Describe your repository structure here.
-Explain about overall code organization.
+The three algorithm files are KNN.py, LR.py and XGB.py.
+The main.py imports classes from these files.

 ---